Lackland AFB Housing

 Lackland AFB Area Schools

-The San Antonio-area Independent School Districts serve 340,238 students.
-Extracurricular clubs for all skill levels and interests, Advanced Placement, Dual Credit, Magnets, Trades, Special Needs, Fine Arts and STEM are among the 173 academic and developmental choices that exist within the districts.
-View more info at San Antonio Go Public
+The San Antonio ISD states, "The San Antonio-area Independent School Districts serve 340,238 students.
+Extracurricular clubs for all skill levels and interests, Advanced Placement, Dual Credit, Magnets, Trades, Special Needs, Fine Arts and STEM are among the 173 academic and developmental choices that exist within the districts."

 Military and Family Support

-Opportunities abound for connecting with the military spouse community, whether through each the area spouses’ clubs or volunteering.
+There are many opportunities for connecting with the military spouse community.
 The Lackland AFB spouses’ club is open to spouses of active duty and retired members of all military branches of the U.S. Armed Forces assigned to or residing near JBSA Lackland in San Antonio, TX.
+Time at JBSA could allow networking opportunities with other military spouses at area events created for military family members.
+For job seekers, area employment is strong in the industries of construction, oil and gas production, and healthcare.

 More helpful links: